SNOmad1/Cardinal-Project/README.md

 ## Tech Stack

 Everything is written in vanilla JavaScript.
-The JS that runs in Node.js uses CJS packages, and the JS that runs in a browser uses ES6 packages.

 **Many of the libraries that Cardinal depends on were written specifically for Cardinal and have been open sourced.** When possible, Cardinal prefers to rely on first party solutions.
 Below is a non-exhaustive list of libraries that the apps use: